LucyGwilliamAdmin/quicker-start/.github/ISSUE_TEMPLATE/site_bug_report.md

 ---
 name: Report a bug - site
-about: Report a bug with your site build to help us improve
+about: Report a bug with your site build
 title: ''
 labels: 'bug'
 assignees: ''